Volunteering with Your Live‑in Vehicle

 How to Tell Us You're Bringing a Van:

-You must tell us you're bringing a campervan or caravan on your profile after you have signed up to volunteer.
-Please go to the festival page and answer the 'transport' question as soon as possible.
+Once you've signed up to volunteer, you must tell us you're bringing a campervan or caravan on your profile.
+To do this, go to the relevant festival page of your profile and answer the 'transport' question.

 Checking Your Van Meets Our Standards: